RekerLab/DeepDelta/README.md

 ### Model Evaluation

-Python code for evaluating DeepDelta and traditional models.
+Python code for evaluating DeepDelta and traditional models on their ability to predict property differences between two molecules.